openscm/openscm/docs/usage.rst

 OpenSCM defines and provides three interfaces for its users.

-Its **Core** interface is targeted to users who want to include OpenSCM in their model, e.g. integrated assessment modellers.
+Its **core** interface is targeted to users who want to include OpenSCM in their model, e.g. integrated assessment modellers.
 This interface provides the basic functionality necessary to run all SCMs included in OpenSCM.
 It includes functions for getting and setting parameters as well as to run and reset the model.

-The **Pythonic** interface adds several convenience functions on top of the core interface.
-It allows for reading and writing parameters from and to standardized and other file formats, including whole scenario definitions.
-It also provides functions for running ensembles of model runs.
+Additionally, it allows for reading and writing parameters from and to standardized and other file formats, including whole scenario definitions.

+The **ensemble** interface provides functions for running ensembles of model runs.

+TODO describe ScmDataFrame

 The **command line** interface lets users run models with specified parameters and model input directly from the command line without